Blog

 • Build a community of mission-driven people

-• Make use of a pre-existing, underutilized space like KoWorks
+• Make use of a pre-existing, under-utilized space like KoWorks

 • Create a place where entrepreneurs can network and grow